What is a School of Data fellow?

 There is a wide “menu” of activities from which fellows may choose.
 According to your interests and experience, you will work with the coordination team to build a programme for your fellowship that suits you!
 Some examples of such activities are:

-Develop and maintain mentoring relationships with specific organization(s) offering concrete ongoing and demand-driven support
+- Develop and maintain mentoring relationships with specific organisation(s) offering concrete ongoing and demand-driven support

 Organise custom trainings for local initiatives or organisations